Red Oak vs. White Oak Flooring: Which Should You Choose?

 Red Oak’s grain has more variations, swirls, deviations, and sometimes wavy or zigzag in appearance.
 These characteristics can hide dents and scratches more easily.
 Its grain is a bit wider than white oak, and red oak’s grain tends to be more visible because the wood is lighter.

 White oak is highly water and rot-resistant, so many builders use it for external door thresholds.
-If you plan to install a wood floor where there are lots of wet feet or dog traffic, white oak is the better choice.
+If you plan to install a solid hardwood floor where there are lots of wet feet or dog traffic, white oak is the better choice.
 Here are two fun facts about white oak.

 - Antique furniture builders preferred white oak for its tight, straight grain.